mirdan08/WORDLE-CLI/README.md

 # WORDLE-CLI
+a simple CLI version of the popular game WORDLE in Java developed networking course for university.
+---
-a simple CLI version of the popular game WORDLE in Java developed networking course for university This project was done for the Networking and laboratory course at UNI it makes use of
+This project was done for the Networking and laboratory course at UNI it makes use of
 - GSON library